naren-m/literature-notes/quotes.md

   - Awareness comes before desire.
   - #happiness Happiness is simply the absence of desire.
   - #happiness As Caed Budris says, “Happiness is the space between one desire being fulfilled and a new desire forming.”

+- I often advise people to take on projects you're only 70% qualified for, but then learn like crazy to bridge that 30% #quote AndrewNG

+- “Science is not only a disciple of reason but also one of romance and passion.” – Stephen Hawking
+- Bruce Lee, which he hoped would serve as inspiration: “There are no limits.
+There are plateaus, but you must not stay there, you must go beyond them.
+If it kills you, it kills you.”
+(Location 2555) [[Moonwalking With Einstein]]